web-seven/serverless-firebase-functions/README.md

 ## To Do
 - [x] Use webpack to deploy function with packed dependencies.
 - [x] Deploy functions clean, without other handler sources.
+- [x] Add PubSub functions support.
+- [x] Base on pure Firebase Tools API.
-- [] Optimize deployment, make it parallel for every function.
+- [ ] Optimize deployment, make it parallel for every function.
-- [] Make possible to deploy external packages functions from "node_modules", just by mention them in config.
+- [ ] Make possible to deploy external packages functions from "node_modules", just by mention them in config.